tacobayle/tfVmwAviController/README.md

 ```

 ## Input/Parameters:
-1. All the variables are stored in 01/infra/variables.tf
+- All the variables are stored in each folder in the variables.tf file.

 ## Use this repo to:
-- configure var.avi_version (default is 21.1.2)
 - Spin up n Avi Controller vCenter environment:
   - if var.dhcp is true, VM(s) will obtain IPs through DHCP
   - if var.dhcp is false, VM(s) will obtain IP configuration through: